 Keeping your cryptocurrency safe follows the same principles.
 You can achieve ultimate security of your crypto at the expense of having it available on hand for easy transactions.
 You can also have your crypto accessible through multiple devices and platforms to make everyday purchases but at the cost of properly securing your funds.

-With the security vs. convenience tension in mind, let’s discuss some of the best ways to keep your wallet, and thus your cryptocurrency, safe and secure.
+security vs. convenience tension in mind, let’s discuss some of the best ways to keep your wallet, and thus your cryptocurrency, safe and secure.

 Create Backups of Your Wallet